luised94/lab_utils/next_generation_sequencing/NGS_Manual.md

 ## Overview
 This document describes the scripts in the next-generation sequencing module of my lab_utils code repository.
 See README.md for specifications about the lab_utils repository.
+Many of the scripts in this module depend on the slurm wrapper file found in the linux cluster module (../linux_cluster/000_sh_node_slurmWrapper.sh).
+Definitely take a look at the documentation for that script.
 ## Scripts
 List of scripts in this module with brief descriptions.